 Currently more than 350 candidates are studying for the DProf.
 They are advised by the WBLRC team, senior professionals in their specialist areas and staff in the international centres run by the Institute for Work Based Learning (IWBL).The transdisciplinary programme is constantly expanding and developing to meet candidates' requirements.

 Some of the DProf programmes are jointly supervised with colleagues in partner institutions, under joint validation university regulations.
-These are: DProf (Organisational Change) in partnership with Ashridge Business School and DProf Muslim Contributions to Intercultural Understanding in partnership with Islamic College.
+These are: DProf (Organisational Change) in partnership with Ashridge Business School.

 For people working in the third sector another route to the professional Doctorate is available through our collaboration with Good Work Academy.